ansibleguy/collection_opnsense/docs/source/usage/3_troubleshoot.rst

   Many of the modules need to 'apply' its configuration after a change happened.

-  Sometimes this 'reload' takes some time as the firewall needs to process some information.
+  Sometimes this :code:`reload` takes some time as the firewall needs to process some information.

   Per example: